 Topcoder is introducing the concept of tasks to the platform.
 This will be incrementally rolled out and integrated into the user experience as well as the platform infrastructure.
 The first version of tasks has been rolled out and is available for use via Topcoder Direct.
-In summary, it is a way to create assigned tasks for 1 or more members.
+In summary, it is a way to create tasks for 1 or more members.
+They can be assigned to specific individuals, or left open for the first person to submit.
 The task runs as a challenge, utilizing the same basic rules and workflow as the selected challenge type.
-The task will become visible in the challenge listings for the community, but registration will be closed so only the assigned member(s) can participate in it.
+The tasks are listed along with other challenges on Topcoder.
+Visibility and permissions are applied depending on how the task is setup - open to the public vs. specific to a group or individual.
 Below are a list of FAQ’s to help understand how, why, and when to use tasks instead of traditional challenges or Jira tickets.

 Who can use tasks?